 - Types of data and sources to make effective decisions at different organizational levels

 - How organizations analyze and use data to improve their operations and develop new products and services

 - Relevant, high-value sources for government, business, and non-governmental organizations (NGO) datasets

 - How to use customer segments and personas to identify opportunities for data-driven decision making

 - Value proposition canvas for using data to achieve organizational goals

 Who Should Enroll

-This program is ideal for current and future managers who want to improve their understanding of data and emerging tech concepts.
-Non-technical staff who want to communicate more effectively with technical staff and interpret data resources will also benefit.
+This program is ideal for current and future managers who want to improve their understanding of data and emerging concepts for its application in making informed decisions.

 It is designed to help participants develop and communicate data-driven strategies and objectives to senior leadership and organizational stakeholders.
 Non-technical staff who want to communicate more effectively with technical staff and interpret data resources will benefit, as will technical staff who want to apply their skills to strategic organizational goals.
 The course does not require previous technical knowledge or expertise.

 Instructor Joel Gurin, Laura Manley